-VP of Operations and writer extraordinaire Julie Marsh is a project manager by trade and a mom of three, which means that she alternates between kicking butts and wiping them.
+VP of Operations and writer extraordinaire Julie Marsh is a mom of three, a project manager by trade, and a triathlete for fun, which means that she could use a nap.
 A military veteran and survivor of the music industry, she reluctantly moved to Denver from New York and subsequently discovered that she actually likes playing outside.
-When she’s not ensuring that CMP staff are toeing the line, she’s sewing, baking, vacuuming, or training for her next triathlon.
-(We weren’t kidding about the butt kicking.)
+When she’s not ensuring that CMP staff are toeing the line, she’s sewing, vacuuming, or getting lost in nature (sometimes literally).
 She also likes rap music and skateboarding fashion.

 Director of Ad Sales Lisa Barnes is the first to admit she loves her job more than any person should.
 She’s seen advertising come a long way since her first job in radio pre-motherhood, and all things being equal, digital is more fun.
 Lisa lives north of San Francisco with her husband and three children–all of whom are nearly taller than she is.
 Aside from working with our fabulous sponsors (and they are!), Lisa stays in shape so she can keep up with her kids, never says no to a volunteer request, and loves cooking and entertaining, especially when someone else cleans up.